hrbrmstr/tcam/README.md

 The following functions are implemented:

+-   `get_config`: Returns a packet with the camera’s current settings.
 -   `get_image`: Returns a packet with metadata, radiometric (or AGC) image data and Lepton telemetry objects.
+-   `get_lep_cci`: Reads and returns specified data from the Lepton’s CCI interface.
 -   `get_status`: Returns a packet with camera status.
+-   `get_wifi`: Returns a packet with the camera’s current WiFi and Network configuration.
+-   `set_time`: Set the camera’s clock.
 -   `tcam_connect`: Make a socket connection to a tCam device
 -   `tidy_radiometric`: Return a tidy data frame of Lepton radiometric data retrieved with get_image()